quentintaranpino/nostrcheck-server/DOCS.md

 ### media [POST]

 This endpoint allows for file uploads.
-The request must include a valid module name, an Authorization header.
+The request must include a valid module name and a valid Authorization header.

 Endpoint: https://nostrcheck.me/api/v2/media